Toqozz/yarn-python/README.md

 * Threaded notifications.
     * yarn displays notifications visually as seperate threads.
       The best way to explain this is through an image.
+      The summary kerning is my font, not yarn.
     ![threaded notifications](http://i.imgur.com/I8lvv01.png)
 * Customization.
     * Since yarn displays notifications using lemonbar, the extensive range of customizability is mirrored.